jeffcsauer/arcospy/README.md

 # Updates

 **Updates (will be posted periodically)**:
+- 11/25/2023: Updated main `url` where the Washington Post is storing the data.
+Reorganized repo for readability.
+All commands should be back up and running.
 - 5/20/2021: Changes in API payload required a minor update to certain raw data commands.
 - 9/14/2020: Updated docs to reflect forthcoming publication of `arcos` and `arcospy` in *JOSS*.
 - 8/1/2020: Renamed demos to docs for development consistency.
 Added another example notebook demonstrating acquisition and manipulation of pharmacy-level data.
 Planning gathering of additional ARCOS reports.